 Train Regression Models in Regression Learner App

-You can use Regression Learner to train regression models including linear regression models, regression trees, Gaussian process regression models, support vector machines, ensembles of regression trees, and neural network regression models.
+You can use Regression Learner to train regression models including linear regression models, regression trees, Gaussian process regression models, support vector machines, kernel approximation, ensembles of regression trees, and neural network regression models.
 In addition to training models, you can explore your data, select features, specify validation schemes, and evaluate results.
 You can export a model to the workspace to use the model with new data or generate MATLAB® code to learn about programmatic regression.

 Training a model in Regression Learner consists of two parts: